 I am pleased to be able to report that we currently have two potential prayer co-ordinators, a real answer to prayer, and that the response for the prayer teams has been good, with 30 offers to pray at base on a Friday night and a number of others willing to pray from home.
-More would still be welcomed, as would names of anyone who would like to train as a Street Pastor in the next training round, or offers of help with IT technical support (perhaps by phone), publicity and particularly with fundraising - whether an event or applying for grant funding.
+More would still be welcomed, as would names of anyone who would like to train as a Street Pastor in the next training round, or offers of help with IT technical support (perhaps by phone), publicity and particularly with fundraising whether an event or applying for grant funding.
 Please contact me for more information.

-Anne Jenkins - Gravesend Street Pastors Co-ordinator 01474 568498 (Monday & Thursday) or 07807 451427 (leave a message) or e-mail coord.gravesendstreetpastors@yahoo.com tickets £5 for adults, £2.
-50 for children (numbers are limited so buy early)
+Anne Jenkins - Gravesend Street Pastors Co-ordinator 01474 568498 (Monday & Thursday) or 07807 451427 (leave a message) or e-mail coord.gravesendstreetpastors@yahoo.com choir those who took part and also a musical treat for the Congregation.